HTTPArchive/almanac.httparchive.org/src/content/en/2020/third-parties.md

   image="pages-with-thirdparties.png",
   caption="Third party content prevalence has grown slightly since 2019", description="In 2019 93.6% of mobile pages had third party content, in 2020 this was 94.1%.
-In 2019 93.6% of desktop pages had third party content, in 2020 this was 93.9%.", width=1600, height=844
+In 2019 93.6% of desktop pages had third party content, in 2020 this was 93.9%.", width=800, height=450
   )
 }}

 These prevalence numbers show a slight increase on [the 2019 results](https://almanac.httparchive.org/en/2019/third-parties): 93.87% of pages in the desktop crawl had at least one third-party request, the number was slightly higher at 94.10% of pages in the mobile crawl.
 A brief look into the small number of pages with no third-party content revealed that many were adult sites, some were government domains and some were basic landing / holding pages with little content.
 It is fair to say that the vast majority of pages have at least one third-party.
-The

-TODO: third-party count distribution.
+The chart below shows the distribution of pages by third-party count.
+The 10th percentile page has two third-party requests while the median page has 24.
+Over 10% of pages have more than 100 third-party requests.

+{{ figure_markup(
+  image="distribution-of-request-count.png",
+  caption="The median website has 24 third-party requests", description="Percentile chart of pages by third-party requests.", width=800, height=450
+  )
+}}

 ### Content-Types